This is a radical systems change.

 What I needed was the physical proof, hard evidence of the mechanisms as well as a way of delivering this knowledge that could explain the process and the results I was seeing in my student to their patients.

 On a social level, teaching people to bake was a no brainer, but only teaching this was a compromise.
 I wanted more that just the social benefits.
 I wanted the full benefits I was witnessing from my students delivered.
-More that this I wanted a a full systems change solution to patients that incorporates not just social change but I wanted to deliver a solution that transformed health completely.
+More than this I wanted a full systems change solution to patients that incorporates not just social change but I wanted to deliver a solution that transformed health completely.
 From the moment that a person adds water to flour they are transformed into a baker and I needed to find a way to deliver every day bread prescribed as affordable, practical preventative medicine.

 So I had to formalise our protocol, test it, and build a way of delivering it.
 No small undertaking for a baker with two part time staff, a family and a home to run.